dimitri-nicolo/calico/v2.0/getting-started/bare-metal/bare-metal.md

 ### A note about conntrack

-{{site.prodname}} uses Linux's connection tracking ('conntrack') as an important optimization to its processing.
-It generally means that {{site.prodname}} only needs to check its policies for the first packet in an allowed flow—between a pair of IP addresses and ports—and then conntrack automatically allows further packets in the same flow, without {{site.prodname}} rechecking every packet.
+{{site.tseeprodname}} uses Linux's connection tracking ('conntrack') as an important optimization to its processing.
+It generally means that {{site.tseeprodname}} only needs to check its policies for the first packet in an allowed flow—between a pair of IP addresses and ports—and then conntrack automatically allows further packets in the same flow, without {{site.tseeprodname}} rechecking every packet.

-This can, however, make it look like a {{site.prodname}} policy is not working as it should, if policy is changed to disallow a flow that was previously allowed.
+This can, however, make it look like a {{site.tseeprodname}} policy is not working as it should, if policy is changed to disallow a flow that was previously allowed.
-If packets were recently exchanged on the previously allowed flow, and so there is conntrack state for that flow that has not yet expired, that conntrack state will allow further packets between the same IP addresses and ports, even after the {{site.prodname}} policy has been changed.
+If packets were recently exchanged on the previously allowed flow, and so there is conntrack state for that flow that has not yet expired, that conntrack state will allow further packets between the same IP addresses and ports, even after the {{site.tseeprodname}} policy has been changed.

-Per {{site.prodname}}'s current implementation, there are two workarounds for this:
+Per {{site.tseeprodname}}'s current implementation, there are two workarounds for this:

 - Somehow ensure that no further packets flow between the relevant IP addresses and ports until the conntrack state has expired (typically about